-As part of the process, you will select your domain name and make sure that it’s available, and then you will decide on your contract terms with bluehost.
+If you go with bluehost, as part of the process you will select your domain name and make sure that it’s available, and then you will decide on your contract terms with bluehost.
 The longer the terms, the higher the discount, but this part really depends on your budget.
 Then, once your account is set up, simply install wordpress with the one click install.

 It’s seriously that easy!
 I told you you wouldn’t pull out your hair!